-As we get ready to transition into a new schedule, and at some point, a Hybrid Learning Model, we must continue to focus on lesson design and how to meet the needs of students both physically in the classroom and learning from home.
+As we get ready to transition in-person Hybrid Learning, we must continue to focus on lesson design and how to meet the needs of students both physically in the classroom and learning from home.
 While this is not ideal, we must rely on instructional practices that we know work in a traditional classroom setting and enhance them, as needed, in order to meet the needs of our students.

 We must be intentional with our planning and direct with our students throughout each lesson.
 As in any engaging learning environment, our students must know their learning objectives, have time to process, practice, and participate, and be given time to reflect and share their learning.
 Use the following resources as you consider how to structure your class to best meet the needs of your students.
 Ultimately, remember to rely on what you know to be true about good teaching and learning.